-The children arrive at school and find a range of items in the shared area linked to the Lake District, and the different activities around Lake Windermere.
-We will discuss what tourism is and how, after a very cold winter, the tourism office would like some help to persuade the tourists to visit the Lake District again.
-In order to achieve this successfully, they will need to get an understanding of their local geography and understand how to use maps.
-A variety of activities using maps, will develop their knowledge of the physical and human geography in the Lakes.
-Children will engage in fieldwork in the local area to enhance their geographical skills and knowledge.
-The topic culminates with the children creating a tourism board, which they will present to Year 5 children.
+The children arrived at school and found a range of items in the shared area linked to the Lake District, and the different activities around Lake Windermere.
+We discussed what tourism is and how, after a very cold winter, the tourism office would like some help to persuade the tourists to visit the Lake District again.
+In order to achieve this successfully, they needed to get an understanding of their local geography and understand how to use maps.
+A variety of activities using maps, developed their knowledge of the physical and human geography in the Lakes.
+Children engaged in fieldwork in the local area to enhance their geographical skills and knowledge.
+The topic culminated with the children creating a tourism board, which they presented to Year 5 children.

 Through the story of Matilda, the children explored the right to an education through a variety of investigative activities.
 They demonstrated curiosity in discovering aspects about life at Manor Field and were able to solve questions that they had regarding life at junior school.
 There were lots of opportunities for discussion and exploration through Circle Time activities, to develop their understanding of the Manor Field attributes and school agreement.
 In their written work, the children had the opportunity to write about various aspects of school life and compare these to Matilda’s experiences.
 By interviewing different people, the children developed their understanding of a rights respecting education.
 The children have developed an understanding of the importance of Articles 19 and 28 and through this will became more principled learners.
 The main aim of this topic was for children to confidently and successfully transition from infant to junior school and begin to understand the importance of the UNCRC.